 This German Sour Cherry Cake is one of the first cakes I learned to bake in my Oma’s kitchen.
 It’s a fairly simple cake to bake, no special tricks or techniques, no frosting, and no decoration other than a dusting of powdered sugar.
 This particular recipe called “Apfel oder Kirschkuchen, sehr fein “(Apple or Cherry Cake, very Fine) comes from my beat up copy of Das Beste Dr Oetker Backbuch.
 To me, it’s a cake that can be baked for everyday, BUT, it, since it’s “sehr fein”, it will also fit in quite well if you are hosting a Kaffee Klatsch.

 As I said, this is not a complex cake.
 The batter is sweet, but not TOO sweet… and the cherries give a nice sour/sweet bite.
-I tend to use the jar of Morello cherries from Trader Joes, but any pitted, sour cherries will work.
+I used to use the jar of Morello cherries from Trader Joes, but lately, they don’t carry them anymore.
+Still, any pitted, sour cherries will work.
 DO NOT substitute Maraschino cherries… they aren’t the same at ALL.
-You don’t even have to mix the cherries into the batter…. just spread the drained cherries across the cake, and let gravity do its job.
 (BONUS- you get to drink the juice from the cherries… a tart treat my cousins and I always fought over).

 Because the recipe originally comes from a German cookbook, it has metric measurements.
 American kitchens tend to be set up with measuring cups instead of scales, so I included both.
 (Of course, you can always use a German Cone Shaped Messbecher, for the best of both worlds!)

 All photos by Karen Lodder

 - 125 gr.
 1 1/4 stick Unsalted Butter (room temperature)